Updated

 - fire the offending officer.

 The lawsuit can also demand monetary damages.
-Those damages would aim to compensate the victim for false imprisonment.
+Those damages would aim to compensate you for false imprisonment.
 A personal injury attorney can help win compensation to cover:

 - medical bills,